coolcornucopia/python-hide-secrets-in-photos/README.md

 ## Installation
 Create a virtual env and install dependencies with your favorite tools.
-Below an simple example based on ```pip```
+Below a simple example based on ```pip```

 ```bash
 # Create the virtual env and activate it